-Things we can do and where to ask for help
+Things you can do to feel better and where to ask for help

-Remember to always talk to an adult you trust about how things are.
-Let them know how you are feeling and ask any questions you have.
+Remember to always talk to an adult you trust about how things are - let them know how you are feeling and ask any questions you have.
 If you don't want to talk, sometimes writing a letter or text can help.
 You can also use this leaflet to show others how you feel.

 Having a sibling who has been through a trauma means that you will also develop a lot of strengths and skills.
 While this is a journey that is different for everyone, it's important to care for yourself and make sure you have time and space to do the things you enjoy.

-You may find the following links helpful:
+Do one nice thing every day, like watching a movie, listening to music, dancing, gymming, or spending time with family and pets.
+You may find the following technique helpful if you are feeling distressed: